 Who is Chris Grayling?

-Born on April Fools Day, Christopher Grayling MP (MP for Epsom) was until May 2015 the Justice Secretary, and Lord Chancellor.
-But who is he, what does he stand for, and how did he perform?
+Born on April Fools Day, Christopher Grayling MP (MP for Epsom) was until May 2015 the Justice Secretary and Lord Chancellor.
+He had been sworn in as Lord Chancellor on 1 October 2012.
+He was the first non-lawyer to have served in that post.

 Under Grayling’s tenure, there were record levels of absenteeism as MoJ staff were sick with stress and mental health issues.